creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-09-19-SSL_with_joint_embedding.md

 <img src="/collections/images/SSL_with_joint_embedding/performance_vizualizationRepresentations.jpg" width=800></div>
 <p style="text-align: center;font-style:italic">Figure 10.
 Visualization of I-JEPA predictor representations.
 For each image: first column contains the original image; second column
 contains the context image, which is processed by a pretrained I-JEPA ViT-H/14 encoder.
-Green bounding boxes in subsequent columns contain samples from a generative model decoding the output of the pretrained I-JEPA predictor, conditioned on positional mask tokens corresponding to the location of the green bounding box.</p>
+Green bounding boxes in subsequent columns contain samples from a generative model.
+The generative model decodes the output of the predictor, conditioned on positional mask tokens corresponding to the location of the green bounding box.</p>

 &nbsp;